particle-iot/google-maps-device-locator/README.md

 ### Special Notes for LTE (SARA-R410M-02B)

+For LTE devices, it's strongly recommended to use this library with Device OS 1.2.1 or later only.

+The Boron LTE and B Series B402 SoM both require 1.2.1 to use the device locator and will not work with older versions of Device OS.

+If you must use a version of Device OS older than 1.2.1:

+- The Boron LTE cannot use the device locator with Device OS older than 1.2.1
-The E Series LTE has a slightly different command set than the SARA-U and SARA-G used in the previous Electrons.
-It is unfortunately missing the environment command (AT+CGED) used to get the cellular tower information.
+- The E Series LTE and Electron LTE require the use of the `withOperator()` method to manually set the MCC, MNC, and operator if not

-You can still get approximate (1 tower) location information in the United States on AT&T, which is currently the only place you can use the E Series LTE.

-Because there is no efficient command to get the operator, MCC, and MNC on the LTE modem, if you are using a 3rd-party SIM card in a Boron LTE, you would need to pass the information in manually.
-Thus you can only get location information if you know approximately where you are.
-This is not ideal, but better than nothing.
 The `withOperator(const char *oper, int mcc, int mnc)` method of the locator object allows you to pass in this information.
 The default is "AT&T", 310, 410.

+Note that because `withOperator()` is no longer needed with Device OS 1.2.1 and later, it will eventually be removed.

 ## Version History

+#### 0.0.6 (2019-10-03)

+- Added support for the Boron LTE and B Series B402 SoM when using Device OS 1.2.1 and later.
+- The `withOperator()` function is no longer needed for LTE when using Device OS 1.2.1 and later.

+#### 0.0.5 (2018-11-27)

-- 0.0.5 (2018-11-27) Added support for LTE in the United States, upgrade to CellularHelper 0.0.7
+- Added support for LTE in the United States, upgrade to CellularHelper 0.0.7